spotify/threaddump-analyzer/README.md

   synchronization thingie(s) it is involved with (if any).

 * If one thread is holding multiple locks, this should be noted in the synchronizers section for all involved locks.
-Add a "Related locks" header to the involved locks, listing which the other locks are held simultaneously with this one.
+Add a "Held with" header to the involved locks, listing which the other locks are held simultaneously with this one.

+* Make up new lock identifiers using the prettyClassName() + counter.
+These should be more human-readable than the raw pointers.

 * Add a table of contents before the first section, making sure only the visible sections are in it.